capt41nkirk/ESP32-e-Paper-Weather-Display/README.md

 This fork of the original ESP32-e-Paper-Weather-Display project uses the Open-Meteo API instead of the OpenWeatherMap API.
 The Open-Meteo API provides free access to weather data without the need for an API key.
 The API calls have been updated to reflect this change.
 The constraints of the Open-Meteo API are that it especially provides weather data for locations in Europe.

+Also set the server to: "api.openweathermap.org" in owm_credentials.h

 Please ensure you update your credentials file with the appropriate latitude and longitude values for your location.